CasparKielwein/Aaargh/Brainstorming.md

 ## Class Features

-## Backgrounds
-Each Background has a table of *Features* and a *Problem* The Feature is not related to combat abilities.
-The Problem is a plot hook for adventures of ca the first ten levels.

-* Noble
-    * Feature: Retainers or Holding
-    * Problem: Enemy, Holding in Decline
-* On the run
-    * Feature: Survivors Instinct; Something about finding resources out of nothing
-    * Had to flee something, lost nearly everything
-    * Problem: Find a Safe place or clear your name
-* Soldier
-    * Feature, Solders etc. will generally be friendly and help
-    * Problem:
-* Acolyte
-* Outcast

 ## Non-Combat abilities
 Every class should have a choice of at least two non-combat abilities.
 They emphasize how the character acts and solves problems.